 Your Dog Helps you Breath E

 Dogs may cause some people to sneeze, but if your children or any other people who are growing up with dogs are prone to have fewer allergies such as asthmas later on in life.

 The reasoning behind this case is: when someone is exposed to dirt, pollen, and pet dander early on in life, it can give them a stronger immune system to fight these allergies.

 Having a pet such as a dog gives you no excuses, which means you forced to go out and walk your dog on a daily stroll.

 Dog owners usually are in better shape than people without a dog to walk.
-You could lose well over 30 pounds if you walk your dog around the neighborhood regularly.
+You could https://e-healthynews.com/how-to-lose-10-pounds-in-one-week/if you walk your dog around the neighborhood regularly.

 Health Risks of Having a Dog

 It is not always easy to care for dogs, and most times, having them in your home poses certain health risks for older adults.

 “In case you have problems with stability and gait and your dog can get underneath your feet or can jump up and knock you down, then broken bones can be a real danger,” says Dr. Greg.

 Also, there are certain sanitary risks related to dog ownership.
 Dogs can carry parasites that could be transferred to humans.